InteractiveLearner/interactivelearner-gis/README.md

 ## Planned features for a better learning experience

-The incomplete features are mentioned in the [Issues](https://github.com/InteractiveLearner/interactivelearner-gis/issues) tab under the *Enhancement* label.

 - [ ] Implement report system using local storage to track user progress
 - [ ] Grade tracking system to assess learning (also local storage)
 - [ ] Support multiple languages
-- [ ] Pagination
-- [ ] Table of contents
-- [x] Consistent styling between desktop and mobile

 ## How to contribute